-In 2014, our GHG emissions intensity was calculated on the basis of GHG emissions per terabyte (TB) of actual data traffic generated from all market operations.
+In 2015 and 2014, our GHG emissions intensity was calculated on the basis of GHG emissions per TB of actual data traffic generated from all market operations.
 In 2013, we used actual TB data available from 10 market operations and estimates from four market operations.
-The estimates calculated for Virgin Media, Telenet, VTR and Liberty Puerto Rico were based on the assumption that the users in these market operations consume data similar to the rest of our operations for which actual data usage is available.
+The estimates calculated for Virgin Media UK, Telenet, VTR and Liberty Puerto Rico were based on the assumption that the users in these market operations consume data similar to the rest of our operations for which actual data usage is available.

-We have rebased the terabytes of data for the previous years for Virgin Media UK and the former Ziggo operation for comparative purposes and to create new base-year values for our environmental targets.
+We have rebased the terabytes of data for the previous years for Virgin Media UK, for comparative purposes and to create new base-year values for our environmental targets.